mor1/g54ccs-labs/README.md

 then you will need to explicitly request to see the console log by hitting `CTRL-L` or clicking on the "Logs" button.

+### App Engine Launcher

+If you have problems with the launcher, then it's likely to be connected to using the rather poor `.BAT` file that is supplied to run the launcher.
+Suggested fix is to run the `.EXE` directly from the launcher subdirectory; or to simply run the `dev_appserver.py` directly from the command line.